Corporate Compliance Update – 2013

 OIG issue: incident-to services

-This is a new issue for the OIG but an old concern.
-They want to find out if services not personally performed by a physician but billed under the physician’s name (incident-to) are being reported appropriately.
-They state their concern as: there is no way to confirm from claims data which services billed are performed incident-to; a 2009 OIG review found 21 percent of services reviewed were performed by non-qualified personnel.
+This is not a new issue for the OIG but continues to be a concern.
+The OIG wants to find out if services not personally performed by a physician but billed under the physician’s name (incident-to) are being reported appropriately.
+It states its concern as: there is no way to confirm from claims data which services billed are performed incident-to; a 2009 OIG review found 21 percent of services reviewed were performed by non-qualified personnel.